Skip to content

 Introduces BIG-bench, a diverse and challenging benchmark of over 200 tasks for evaluating large language models, finding that model performance improves with scale but remains far below human-level.
 Note: I co-designed the 'conceptual combination' task, which tests language models' ability to grasp novel combinations of concepts, including made-up words.

-Philosophical Foundations of Interpretable AI
+Foundations of Interpretable AI

 Artificial neural networks are often described as inscrutable black boxes.
 The emerging field of mechanistic interpretability aims to reverse-engineer these networks by uncovering the internal causal structures that generate their behavior.
 This approach seeks to identify both the features encoded in activation patterns and the algorithms implemented by specific circuits within the networks.
 Despite recent progress in mechanistic interpretability, the field still lacks robust conceptual foundations and methodological consensus.
 My AI2050 fellowship project, funded by Schmidt Sciences, aims to bridge this gap by drawing from the philosophy of science and causation.
 In particular, it addresses the risk of interpretability illusions – compelling but misleading explanations for the inner workings of neural networks.

-Key Questions
+Research Questions

 • What does it mean for neural networks to be 'interpretable,' and what are the criteria for adequate explanations of their behavior?